-The assignment to the ACT-team is made by a general assignment team in the municipality's homelessness unit.
+The assignment to the ACT-team is made by an assignment team in the municipality's homelessness unit.
 The assignment team has the possibility to assign individuals to different forms of housing and support where the ACT-team is one amongst several options.
-The ACT-team is aimed at individuals with complex support needs, for whom support from a regular support worker from the team is assessed not to be sufficient.
+The ACT-team is aimed at individuals with complex support needs, for whom support from a regular social support worker is assessed not to be sufficient.

-However, the team leader explains that there are individuals who have so severe support needs that these needs cannot be met by ACT-support and whom it is therefore not possible to assign to the program.
-These are for instance individuals with intensive care needs, or needs for intensive daily support, and who are the target group for so-called § 108 accommodation which is institutional accommodation with full-time on-site support.
-Another group who in certain cases have been assessed not to be possible to house and support through the ACT-program are some active substance abusers with a very chaotic behavior.
+The team leader explains that there are individuals who have so severe support needs that these needs cannot be met by ACT-support and whom it is therefore not possible to assign to the programme.
+These are for instance individuals with intensive care needs, such as a need for intensive daily support, and who are the target group for so-called § 108 accommodation which is institutional accommodation with full-time on-site support.
+There are also some substance abusers who have been assessed not to be possible to house and support through the ACT-programme, due to a very chaotic behavior.

-The citizens who are assessed to be within the target group of the ACT-team are asked about their housing preferences and particularly whether they wish to live in independent accommodation or if they want to live together with other formerly homeless individuals in which case referral to one of the three units of communal housing is possible.
+The citizens who are assessed to be within the target group of the ACT-team are asked about their housing preferences and particularly whether they wish to live in independent accommodation or if they want to live together with other formerly homeless individuals in which case referral to one of the communal housing units is possible.
 The assignment team widely follows the citizens' own housing preferences but the assignment team may consider that some individuals cannot be offered a certain type of housing due to behavioral issues.
-Amongst the interviewed citizens there are a two who were initially offered a place in the communal housing units but declined this offer, and both these individuals were instead offered to move into independent housing.
+Amongst the interviewed citizens there are two who were initially offered a place in the communal housing units but declined this offer, and both these individuals were instead offered to move into independent housing.